20 EXAMPLES FROM CANADA, THE UNITED STATES, BRAZIL, THE UNITED KINGDOM, SPAIN, CROATIA, KUWAIT, PALESTINE, CHINA AND AUSTRALIA

 University of New South Wales (Australia) –Adaptive Tutorials in a MOOC

 Professor Ganga Prusty of the University of New South Wales began teaching a course in first year engineering mechanics with a 31% failure rate.
 In collaboration with Smart Sparrow, a company that specializes in adaptive and personalized learning technology, they designed and integrated adaptive tutorials into the course, featuring interactive simulations, applied adaptive feedback and pathways adapted to the students’ level of understanding.
 After reducing the course failure rate by 77% and increasing the number of A grades by 350%, Dr. Prusty and colleagues set out to use adaptive leaning technologies in a MOOC called Through Engineers’ Eyes: Engineering Mechanics through Experiment, Analysis and Design to teach fundamental engineering principles.
 The adaptive tutorials offer a personalized learning experience for each student in an environment that is typically one-size-fits-all learning for thousands of people.
 In April 2016, the MOOC was offered for the first time with over 7,000 registrants from more than 100 countries.
 The end-of-course survey revealed 85% of participants felt the adaptative tutorials were useful for applying concepts and helped them to evaluate their learning effectively.
-Read more on this story here and find the full paper here.
+Read more on this story here.

 Contact: Gangadhara Prusty